Human-Centered Autonomy for UAS Target Search: Methodology

 \subsection{Planning}

 Our POMDP formulation results in a very large state space ($|\mathcal{S}| = B_{max} \times (n \times m)^2 \times 2^{(n \times m)}$) to plan over.
-As SAR requires fast and efficient planning, offline POMDP solvers are too slow for practical application.
-Our method is therefore amenable to any online Monte Carlo based solver, though we choose to implement it with POMCP~\cite{silver2010monte}.
-Capturing the belief over target location using a particle filter additionally improves the formulation's robustness to large problem dimensionality.
+As SAR requires fast and efficient planning, offline POMDP solvers are too slow for practical application. \ICRAedit{While amenable to any online Monte Carlo based solver, leverage POMCP~\cite{silver2010monte} and capture the belief over target location using a particle filter to overcome scalability challenges associated with planning in high dimensional spaces.}

 \textbf{Rollout Policy:} A simple and effective rollout policy is a practical method for evaluating nodes of an online POMDP solver.
 Our rollout policy relies on an MDP abstraction of the larger POMDP by removing observations and only considering the agent's position, battery, and a randomly sampled target position.
 We solve the abstraction using discrete value iteration upon problem initialization.
 During the execution of the POMDP, this policy is evaluated for candidate methods of exploring the state space and, once completed, collects the full reward including the operator's preference distribution.
 While not accounting for agent's current belief or operator preferences, this approach retains acceptable grid exploration with low computational cost.